Corporate Governance

 Supplementary Principle 4.3.3 Procedures for Dismissal of the CEO

 Currently, the Company does not have evaluation criteria or procedures for the dismissal of the CEO.
-Should a member of the Company's senior management commits an act that violates or may violate laws and regulations or the Articles of Incorporation, or if any other event occurs that makes it difficult for a member of the Company's senior management to fulfill his or her duties properly, the matter will be submitted for deliberation at the Board of Directors after the reasons for the dismissal are discussed and recognized in a timely manner, including for cases where the dismissal is proposed by an outside director.
-In addition, the Company will continue to review the procedures from various angles to establish more objective, timely, and transparent procedures.
+Should a member of the Company's senior management commit an act that violates or may violate laws and regulations or the Articles of Incorporation, or if any other event occurs that makes it difficult for a member of the Company's senior management to fulfill his or her duties properly, the matter will be submitted for deliberation by the Board of Directors after the reasons for dismissal are discussed and recognized in a timely manner, including for cases where the dismissal is proposed by an outside director.

 Supplementary Principle 4.11.3 Analysis and Evaluation of the Effectiveness of the Board of Directors

-The Company conducts a questionnaire survey of all directors and Corporate Auditors regarding the effectiveness of the Board of Directors.
-Also, after aggregating and analyzing the results, the Board of Directors shares the results of its self-evaluation on effectiveness and holds discussions to ensure further improvement.
-We do not currently disclose the results of these evaluations, but we will consider doing so in the future.
+The Company conducts a questionnaire survey of all directors and corporate auditors regarding the effectiveness of the Board of Directors.
+After aggregating and analyzing the results, the Board of Directors also shares the results of its self-evaluation on effectiveness and holds discussions to ensure further improvement.

 Disclosure based on the principles of the corporate governance code